marcelolerendegui/BME547_Final_Project/design/protocol.rst

      - String with the name of the file
    * - 'format'
      - String with the format of the file: PNG, JPEG or TIFF
-   * - 'description'
+   * - 'user_hash'
-     - String with any user description of the image
+     - A String with the user hash
    * - 'data'
      - The WHOLE file converted to a 64base string.

-The return value is a tuple with the status and string:
+The return value is a dictionary with following information:

 .. list-table:: Upload Image Return Value
    :widths: 10 40